 The Starting Price Regulatory Commission (SPRC) is an independent body responsible for the integrity and accuracy of the starting price (SP).
-The SP is used in the settlement of the majority of bets on British horseracing struck with licensed bookmakers in betting shops or through their websites.
-The job of the Commission is to ensure that the returned price accurately reflects the price available to bettors on-course at the ‘off’ of each race.
+The SP is used in the settlement of bets on British horseracing struck with licensed bookmakers in betting shops or through their websites.
+The job of the Commission is to ensure that the returned price accurately reflects the price available to bettors at the ‘off’ of each race.

-Starting Prices have been returned using the on-course market since the 18th century.
+Starting Prices have traditionally been returned using the on-course market since the 18th century.
 With the growth of markets for betting off-course, it was considered essential that the SPs accurately reflected the on-course market and the established view was it was important for SPs to be seen to be independent of the bookmakers who accepted off-course bets using those prices.
 The Starting Price Liaison Committee of 1994 was turned into the SP Executive in 1999, before the creation of the current body, the Starting Price Regulatory Commission (SPRC) in 2004.